NCAR/wrf-python/doc/source/contrib.rst

 ^^^^^^^^^^^^^^^^^^^

 You can download sample data for Hurricane Katrina here: <insert link>
-This data has both moving nest and static nest version.
-You should test against this data set, unless you are unable to demonstrate the problem with it.
+This data includes both a moving nest and a static nest version.
+You should create your tests with this data set (both static and moving nests), unless you are unable to reproduce a particular problem with it.

 Supplying Data
 ^^^^^^^^^^^^^^^^^^^^^^

-If you need to supply us data for your test, please provide us a link to either a cloud storage service, by :ref:`submitting-files`, or some other means.
+If you need to supply us data for your test (due to a bug) please provide us a link to either a cloud storage service, by :ref:`submitting_files`, or some other means.
 Unless the data is very small, do not add it to the GitHub repository.

-If you can demonstrate the problem/solution with a minimal set of hand created values, you can just put that in your test itself.
+If you can demonstrate the problem/solution with a minimal set of hand created values, you can just use that in your test.

 Guidelines
 ^^^^^^^^^^^^^^^^^^^

 The following are guidelines for testing you contributions.
-Obviously, different issues have different needs, so you can use the GitHub issue related to your contribution to discuss with developers.
+The developers are aware that some issues have unique needs, so you can use the GitHub issue related to your contribution to discuss with developers.

 1. New computations must work for both moving nests and static nests.